niksu/tym/README.md

 # TYM Datalog
-This is a simple implementation of Datalog.
+This is a simple implementation of Datalog that reduces evaluation to SMT solving.

 # Building
 `make`